Mark-Donohue/personal-website/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

-## Acknowledgment
+## Acknowledgments

-A big thank you to Hosna Qasmei for her Next.js guides!
+A big thank you to Hosna Qasmei and ByteGrad for their YoutTube guides!